-Jim Manley is an attorney at Pacific Legal Foundation, where he litigates in defense of free speech, economic liberty, and property rights.
-For more than a decade, he has been fighting to protect and expand freedom through strategic litigation and policymaking.
+Jim Manley is an attorney at Pacific Legal Foundation, where he serves as an Attorney Manager and litigates in defense of free speech and economic opportunity.
+Freedom and happiness are inseparable—Jim has dedicated his career to protecting and expanding both through strategic litigation and policymaking.

-A native of Michigan, he graduated from Arizona State University, with a double major in Political Science and Journalism.
-He earned his J.D. from the University of Colorado Law School, where he was an Associate Editor of the Law Review and President of the Federalist Society.
+A native of Michigan, he followed his future wife to Arizona State University, where he graduated with a double major in political science and journalism.
+He earned his J.D. from the Uni-versity of Colorado Law School, where he was an associate editor of the law review and president of the Federalist Society.
 Before attending law school, he was a professional ski instructor in Telluride, Colorado.
 He is licensed to practice law in Arizona and Colorado.

-Jim lives in Phoenix with his wife, Marlene, and their son, Milton.
-They have a dog named Dolley Madison and a cat named Martha Washington.
+Jim lives in Phoenix with his wife, Marlene, and their children, Milton and Cora.
+They have a cat named Martha Washington.